 Students may also wish to consider the UKRI Policy Internships Scheme which provides the opportunity for PhD students funded by the research councils of UK Research and Innovation (UKRI) to work for three months in one of a selected group of highly influential policy organisations.
 Details of the scheme, along with the next call for applications can be found on the UKRI website.

-As per ESRC guidelines, the DTP is not permitted to fund any travel (or associated costs) to countries the UK Foreign, Commonwealth & Development Office (FCDO) advises against visiting.
+As per ESRC guidelines, the DTP is not permitted to fund any travel (or associated costs) to areas or countries the UK Government or Foreign, Commonwealth & Development Office (FCDO) advises against visiting.
 For the purposes of Covid-19 travel guidance, non-essential travel includes OIVs, placements, training and conferences.

 Application guidance Apply now